mosaicml/composer/composer/algorithms/low_precision_layernorm/README.md

 ### Implementation Details

-Low Precision LayerNorm is implemented by performing model surgery, which looks for instances of `torch.nn.LayerNorm` and replaces them with `composer.algorithms.low_precision_layernorm.low_precision_layernorm.LPLayerNorm`, which is a thin wrapper around `torch.nn.LayerNorm` that manually turns autocast off and specifices the input dtype to lower precision.
+Low Precision LayerNorm is implemented by performing model surgery, which looks for instances of `torch.nn.LayerNorm` and replaces them with `composer.algorithms.LPLayerNorm`, which is a thin wrapper around `torch.nn.LayerNorm` that manually turns autocast off and specifices the input dtype to lower precision.
 In `bf16` mode on PyTorch versions prior to 1.13, Low Precision LayerNorm will fall back to Fused LayerNorm, replacing instances of `torch.nn.LayerNorm` with `apex.normalization.fused_layer_norm`.

 ## Suggested Hyperparameters